richbl/go-distributed-motion-s3/INSTALL.md

 While **DMS<sup>3</sup>** does not generate image or videos files, as part of an installed motion detection application such as [Motion](https://motion-project.github.io/), these applications can often generate a lot of files in very short order.

 One solution that we've used successfully while running **DMS<sup>3</sup>** is to install and configure the [Old-Files-Delete script](https://github.com/richbl/old-files-delete) on all client devices running the **DMS<sup>3</sup>Client** component.
-Properly configured, the Old-Files-Delete script will periodically as a [cron job](https://en.wikipedia.org/wiki/Cron), and keep image and video files well managed.
+Properly configured, the Old-Files-Delete script will run periodically as a [cron job](https://en.wikipedia.org/wiki/Cron), and keep image and video files well managed.

 From the project site: